Lost-Rabbit-Digital/Melneri/README.md

-# MelneriWiki
+# The Avalon Tomes Wiki
-A public wiki for The Avalon Tomes I: Melneri
+A public wiki for The Avalon Tomes series by Lost Rabbit Digital